peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>IllegalStateException</code> - This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

-### AsEDecimal
-    @Deprecated public com.upokecenter.numbers.EDecimal AsEDecimal() Converts this object to a decimal number.

-**Returns:**

-* A decimal number for this object's value.

-**Throws:**

-* <code>IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not
- <code>CBORObject.Null</code>, are considered numbers).

-### AsEFloat
-    @Deprecated public com.upokecenter.numbers.EFloat AsEFloat() Converts this object to an arbitrary-precision binary floating point number.
- See the ToObject overload taking a type for more information.

-**Returns:**

-* An arbitrary-precision binary floating-point number for this object's value.

-**Throws:**

-* <code>IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not
- <code>CBORObject.Null</code>, are considered numbers).

-### AsERational
-    @Deprecated public com.upokecenter.numbers.ERational AsERational() Converts this object to a rational number.
-See the ToObject overload taking a type for more information.

-**Returns:**

-* A rational number for this object's value.

-**Throws:**

-* <code>IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not
- <code>CBORObject.Null</code>, are considered numbers).

-### AsInt16
-    @Deprecated public short AsInt16()
-Converts this object to a 16-bit signed integer.
-Floating point values are converted to integers by discarding their fractional parts.

-**Returns:**

-* The closest 16-bit signed integer to this object.

-**Throws:**

-* <code>IllegalStateException</code> - This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

-* <code>ArithmeticException</code> - This object's value exceeds the range of a 16-bit
- signed integer.

 ### AsInt32Value
     public int AsInt32Value()